History of Abby Phillip in Timeline

 In May 2018, Abby Phillip married Marcus Richardson, a cybersecurity consultant, at the Larz Anderson House.

 On January 14, 2020, Abby Phillip co-moderated the seventh Democratic debate of the 2020 Democratic Party presidential primaries at Drake University.
-She faced criticism for her moderation style, particularly regarding Bernie Sanders.
+She faced criticism for perceived unfair treatment of Bernie Sanders during the debate.

 2020: Book Deal with Flatiron Books

-In 2020, Abby Phillip secured a deal with Flatiron Books for "The Dream Deferred", a book about Reverend Jesse Jackson's 1988 presidential campaign.
+In 2020, Abby Phillip secured a deal with Flatiron Books for "The Dream Deferred", a book about Reverend Jesse Jackson's 1988 presidential run.

 A Dream Deferred: Jesse Jackson and the Fight for Black Political Power